karthikpatel-code/Airlines-AI-Assistant/README.md

 SQL Pipeline Responses: These are precise, data-driven answers like "American Airlines has 120 flights listed."
 RAG Pipeline Responses: These are generated insights, summaries, and comparisons based on the embeddings.

+# Expected Outcomes:
+Accurate Responses: By leveraging OpenAI API endpoints for both SQL query generation and context-based answer generation, the system ensures that user queries receive precise, relevant responses.
+Efficient Query Handling: The deflection logic optimizes query processing by directing them to the correct pipeline, ensuring that responses are generated quickly and accurately.
+User-Friendly Interaction: The system provides a smooth and natural conversational experience for the user, powered by OpenAI LLM endpoints and data from SQLite3 and ChromaDB.
+The integration of OpenAI's LLM endpoints enables the Airlines Data Assistant to effectively handle a wide range of queries, providing users with highly informative and context-aware responses.